 - Netatmo Weather Station, Rain and Wind Gauge, and Alexa and Siri

-And yes, we completely forgot to mention the Alexa Skills, which have grown throughout the five years to over 100,000 world-wide.
+And yes, we completely forgot to mention the Alexa Skills, which have grown throughout the six years to over 100,000 skills world-wide.

 Dear Alexa, with all these impressive achievements, we can only wish you: